Understand your Net Promoter Score (NPS) using Pollfish mobile surveys

 The net promoter system was created by research strategist Fred Reichheld with the intention of increasing company growth.
 He grouped consumers together based on their brand loyalty and placed them accordingly into three categories; detractors, passives, and promoters.
 (To understand more about the NPS score and how it is calculated, please check out our description below.)

-When Fred Reichheld wrote about the "One Number You Need to Grow" back in 2003, he said that creating more Promoters of your product, service or business is where growth begins.
+When Fred Reichheld wrote about the "One Number You Need to Grow" back in 2003, he said that generating more Promoters of your product, service or business is where growth begins.
 "That simple and that profound."

-Detractors (score 0-6) Are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.
+Detractors (score 0-6) Are unhappy customers who can damage your brand and impede growth through negative word of mouth.

 Passives (score 7-8) Are satisfied but unenthusiastic customers who are vulnerable to competitive offerings.

 Promoters (score 9-10) Are loyal enthusiasts who will keep buying and refer others, fueling growth.

 Your NPS score is the percentage of promoters minus the percentage of detractors.
 The higher the number, the healthier your company or product is.

 Easy-to-understand graphics show whether your product/service or idea is "in the green", literally.
 This is the first step towards understanding how to make your product great; great enough to convert consumers who were previously critics into your best Promoters now.